MaxGandini/Obsidian_brain/AI/Machine_Learning/Supervised/Logistic Regression.md

 A logistic model is a statistical model that takes into account the logarithmic probabilities of an event as a linear combination of one or more independent variables.
+It is based on the [[logistic function]].

-Simplistic example for logreg: [[logistic_regression.py]]
+Simplistic example for logreg: [[logistic_regression.py]] using [[Column]]

 ![[logistc.png]]
 The formula for the probability of the linear combination of events is given by: